TitusKirch/example-nuxt3-formkit-app/README.md

-# Nuxt 3 Minimal Starter
+# @tituskirch/example-nuxt3-formkit-app

+An example of a nuxt 3 and formkit application.
 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup